AlephAlpha/apgluxe_offline/README.md

 The search was originally performed by people running instances of a Python script; this repository contains the source code for a C++ program which is 10 times faster.
-The prefix 'apg-' stands for _Ash Pattern Generator_ and the suffix '-mera' refers to the chimeric nature of the program (which recompiles itself whenever a different rule is specified).
+The prefix 'apg-' stands for _Ash Pattern Generator_ and the suffix '-luxe' refers to the capabilities vis-a-vis previous versions (apgmera, apgnano, and apgsearch).

 Compilation and execution
 =========================

-**Note:** apgmera can only run on **x86-64** machines.
+**Note:** apgluxe can only run on **x86-64** machines.
 If you have an ancient computer, then the recommended alternative is the Python script.